 Example: This is stressful, but I have handled stress before and finished my work.

-following a triggering event, positive emotions and behaviors follow.
+If you have a positive thought following a triggering event, positive emotions and behaviors follow.
 Those positive behaviors lead to more positive thoughts, and the positive cycle continues.